The FY2019 grant cycle for the small capital grant program is now open. Grant applications will be due on October 25, 2018.

 Eligible applicants are non-profit organizations in good standing with the Maryland Department of Assessments and Taxation, qualified to do business in Maryland, and have the legal capacity and authority to incur obligations involved under the grant program.

-- The application and guidelines will be available on our new online system starting in September 2017.
+- The application and guidelines are available on our online system on September 7, 2018.
 Click here to access the system.

 - Create a user account.
 This will allow you to save your application before submitting by the deadline.